THE WEDDING PHOTO GUIDE

 Relax

-While there is a general timeline for receptions, it is flexible unlike the rest of the day so you can finally relax and unwind.
-Remember, wedding photography in itself is mostly candid and the reception does have formalities but this is generally the most candid part of the day!
+While there is a general timeline for receptions, you can finally relax and unwind.
+Remember, wedding photography in itself is mostly candid, and the reception does have formalities, but this is generally the most candid part of the day.

 Photo ideas

-Take portraits with any decor displays (seating arrangement, entertainment, photo booth, head table, etc.)
+Take portraits with your decor displays (seating arrangement, entertainment, photo booth, head table, etc.)

 Dinner

 Dinner is supposed to be an enjoyable time to eat + converse.
-Nobody wants to be photographed while they are eating and I do not photograph people eating.
-This is downtime to catch our breathe, run to the bathroom, hydrate, change batteries + memory cards and prep lighting for the reception events.
-For timing purposes, the best time for your whole vendor team to be served their vendor meal is when you are served so no time is wasted.
+I do not photograph people eating.
+This is downtime to catch my breath, run to the bathroom, hydrate, change batteries + memory cards, and prep lighting for the reception events.
+For timing purposes, the best time for your whole vendor team to be served their vendor meal is right after you are served, so no time is wasted.

 Dancing

-The dance floor is one of the most fun times of the day and I love getting on the floor with everyone to capture those flawless dance moves.
+The dance floor is one of the most fun times of the day and often the longest part of the day.
+I love getting on the floor with everyone to capture those flawless dance moves.

 10.